Seduction of the Innocent

-Seduction of the Innocent is a book by German-born American psychiatrist Fredric Wertham, published in 1954, that warned that comic books were a negative form of popular literature and a serious cause of juvenile delinquency.
-The book was taken seriously at the time in the United States, and was a minor bestseller that created alarm in American parents and galvanized them to campaign for censorship.
+Seduction of the Innocent is a book by German-born American psychiatrist Fredric Wertham, published in 1954, that warned that comic books were a harmful form of popular literature and a serious cause of juvenile delinquency.
+The book was taken seriously at the time in the United States, and was a minor bestseller that alarmed American parents and galvanized them to campaign for censorship.
 At the same time, a U.S. Congressional inquiry was launched into the comic book industry.
-Subsequent to the publication of Seduction of the Innocent, the Comics Code Authority was voluntarily established by publishers to self-censor their titles.
+Subsequent to the publication of Seduction of the Innocent, the Comics Code Authority was established by publishers to self-censor their titles.
 In the decades since the book's publication, Wertham's research has been disputed by scholars.

 Overview and arguments

 Seduction of the Innocent cited overt or covert depictions of violence, sex, drug use, and other adult fare within "crime comics" – a term Wertham used to describe not only the popular gangster/murder-oriented titles of the time, but superhero and horror comics as well.
 The book asserted that reading this material encouraged similar behavior in children.

-Comics, especially the crime/horror titles pioneered by EC, were not lacking in gruesome images; Wertham reproduced these extensively, pointing out what he saw as recurring morbid themes such as "injury to the eye".
+Comics, especially the crime/horror titles pioneered by EC Comics, were not lacking in gruesome images; Wertham reproduced these extensively, pointing out what he saw as recurring morbid themes such as "injury to the eye".
 Many of his other conjectures, particularly about hidden sexual themes (e.g. images of female nudity concealed in drawings or Batman and Robin as gay partners), were met with derision within the comics industry.
-Wertham's claim that Wonder Woman had a bondage subtext was somewhat better documented, as her creator William Moulton Marston had admitted as much; however, Wertham also claimed Wonder Woman's strength and independence made her a lesbian.
-At this time homosexuality was still viewed as a mental disorder by society; still being officially classified as such by the Diagnostic and Statistical Manual of Mental Disorders.
+Wertham's claim that Wonder Woman had a bondage subtext was somewhat better documented, as the creator William Moulton Marston had admitted as much; however, Wertham also claimed Wonder Woman's strength and independence made the character a lesbian.
+At this time homosexuality was still viewed as a mental disorder by the Diagnostic and Statistical Manual of Mental Disorders.
 Wertham also claimed that Superman was both un-American and fascistic.

 Wertham critiqued the commercial environment of comic book publishing and retailing, objecting to air rifles and knives advertised alongside violent stories.
 Wertham sympathized with retailers who did not want to sell horror comics, yet were compelled to by their distributors' table d'hôte product line policies.